 - 1 teaspoon dry English mustard or wasabi paste

-1) Cook wild rice for 30 minutes(1 cup of rice in 4 cups of water = 1 to 4 proportion), until it’s soft but not mushy.
-You can cook white and black wild rice together or separately.
+Cook wild rice for 30 minutes(1 cup of rice in 4 cups of water = 1 to 4 proportion), until it’s soft but not mushy.
 You can also use different type of rice, such as basmati, and cook for less amount of time, usually about 15-20 minutes.
 Once cooked, season rice with salt.

-5) Slice salmon into thin slices.
-Mix black and white rice, place on 2 or 3 plates, lay sliced salmon on top of rice, pour sauce over the salmon and some rice.
+Slice salmon into thin slices.
+Mix wild and white rice.
+Lay sliced salmon on top of rice, pour sauce over the salmon and some rice.
 Garnish with chopped spinach on top.